EIA-Master/Project_2021_II/README.md

   3.2.
 If you are using Windows:

     :> .\programa.exe

+ ## Parallel

+ 3. To run the program execute programa.exe.

+    :> mpirun -np 4 programa.exe

+    where this 4 is the number of processors you want to execute the program.

+ # Results

    This will generate two files:

    3.2.1. positions.xyz: To visualize the dynamics of the system with a molecular dynamics visualizer like VMD.